 Screens and Capacity: Nine theaters with stadium seating, varying in size from 46 seats to 198, all with Sony 4K digital but still capable of showing 35mm films (#1 and #2 seat 46, #3: 63, #4 and 5: 198, #6 and #9: 126, #7 and #8: 86).

 Parking: Park in the adjacent garage, which you can (and should) access from Treadwell.
-It's fairly spacious.
-If you absolutely must park on the street near the theater, be respectful of the neighborhood.
+If it's full, be careful about parking in the neighborhood -- most of the streets are now permit-parking only.

 Distance: You can't walk to downtown movie theaters (or bars) unless you're into serious hiking, but you can take a bus or find a friendly Austinite with a car.
 A cab from the theater to downtown isn't expensive, but taxis are unlikely to hang around, so be prepared to phone.
 Make sure the cab service has your name so they won't drive off with some other film geek.